bsamaha/conversational_resume_app/README.md

 ├── frontend/             # React frontend
 ├── data_ingestion/       # Data processing scripts & ingestion tool
 └── data/                 # Data storage (raw documents, ChromaDB data)
+    ├── raw/              # Original markdown resume files └── chroma/           # Vector database storage
 ```

+The project uses a standardized data directory structure:
+- All data is stored in the `data/` directory at the project root
+- Resume documents and markdown files go in `data/raw/`
+- The vector database is stored in `data/chroma/`
+- This single data location is referenced consistently across all components

 ## Setup